ZigBee NET Frame Generation and Decoding

-This example shows how to use the Communications Toolbox™ Library for the ZigBee® Protocol to generate and decode NET frames of the ZigBee specification [ 1 ].
+This example shows how to use the Communications Toolbox™ to generate and decode NET frames of the ZigBee specification [ 1 ].

 The ZigBee standard specifies the network (NET or NWK) and application (APP or APL) layers for low-rate wireless personal area networks.
 These NET- and APP-layer specifications build upon the PHY and MAC specifications of IEEE® 802.15.4™ [ 2 ].
 ZigBee devices find application in home automation and sensor networking and are highly relevant to the Internet of Things (IoT) trend.